St Barths Yacht Charter Guide

 - Le Bartolomeo at Grande Cul de Sac.
 A true French gastronomic restaurant, Le Bartolomeo features gourmet French dishes and fine wines as well as a piano bar.
 The chef is a native of southern France.

 - La Bete à Z’Ailes in Gustavia.
-This lively bar and sushi/sashimi restaurant is in the center of Gustavia Harbor.
-Its name means 'the flying beast” and it is named for the airplanes which occasionally pass overhead on their way to the airport on the other side of the island.
-It is a major spot to see and be seen while listening to good music and enjoying the view of the harbor.
+This lively bar and sushi/sashimi restaurant is in the centre of Gustavia Harbor.
+Its name means 'the flying beast” and it is named for the aeroplanes which occasionally pass overhead on their way to the airport on the other side of the island.
+It is a major spot to see and be seen while listening to good music and enjoying the view of the harbour.

 - Le Ti in Pointe Milou.
 A fun nightspot where you may find yourself dancing on the tables after dinner until the wee hours of the morning.
 St. Barts also hosts cultural events such as the annual Classical Music Festival which now has been expanded to include jazz and ballet.

 St Barts is truly is one of the world's best charter destinations.
 Boatbookings knows the region and boats and can find you the ideal charter yacht, be it Super or Mega Yacht, crewed, sail, motor or catamaran.